dart-lang/site-www/src/content/language/constructors.md

 ### Redirecting constructors

-Sometimes a constructor's only serves to redirect to another constructor in the same class.
-A redirecting constructor's body is empty, with the constructor call
+A constructor might redirect to another constructor in the same class.
+A redirecting constructor has an empty body.
-(using `this` instead of the class name) appearing after a colon (:).
+The constructor uses `this` instead of the class name after a colon (:).

 <?code-excerpt "point_redirecting.dart"?>
 ```dart